 Our favourite rooms

-Set on a wide stretch of sand on the prime, sunset-flaunting side of the island, the Beach Studios with Private Pool are our top pick – Number 14 is smack-bang in the middle of things, so it's perfect for people watching.
+Set on a wide stretch of sand on the prime, sunset-flaunting side of the island, the Beach Pool Villas are our top pick – Number 14 is smack-bang in the middle of things, so it's perfect for people watching.
 Villas One to Four are tucked back from the beach for added privacy, though guests do wander past on route to the pool.

 Stretching out in front of Epicure eatery, the main infinity pool is surrounded by a lounger-topped, parasol-shaded terrace.
 An elevated, shallow tier is ideal for family-friendly splashing.